timKraeuter/BPM-2024-Extended/README.md

 - The benchmarks were run with our bpmn-analyzer tool version **0.2.0** (binaries available for windows/linux in the **artifacts** folder).

 ## Fixable Soundness Checking
-The demo application showcasing the quick fixes is in [artifacts/tool-with-ui/](./artifacts/tool-with-ui/README.md).
+The demo application showcasing the quick fixes is available [online](https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/) or locally in [artifacts/tool-with-ui/](./artifacts/tool-with-ui/README.md).

 ## Implementation
 The tool is available [online](https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/).